|

 took her stance in a composed manner and made it understood

+that her position was non-negotiable.
 Another little-known action with major international impact

 involved Katherine Dunham during the late 1960s.
 While working